nextpart/pulumi-powerdns-native/README.md

 * [TypeScript](https://www.typescriptlang.org/)
 * [Python](https://www.python.org/downloads/) (called as `python3`).
 For recent versions of MacOS, the system-installed version is fine.
 * [.NET](https://dotnet.microsoft.com/download)

-### Creating and Initializing the Repository

-Pulumi offers this repository as a [GitHub template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for convenience.
-From this repository:

-1. Click "Use this template".
-1. Set the following options:
-   * Owner: pulumi
-   * Repository name: pulumi-powerdns-native (replace "powerdns" with the name of your provider)
-   * Description: Pulumi provider for powerdns
-   * Repository type: Public
-1. Clone the generated repository.

-From the templated repository:

-1. Search-replace `powerdns` with the name of your desired provider.

 #### Build the provider and install the plugin